I decided to go on a two-hour sail boat trip the Saturday before Labor Day Weekend. The ship was the Manitou in Traverse City.

 Once a week they have a band called Song of the Lakes.
 It’s only a little more if you come this night and they are awesome.
-I heard them play around fifteen years ago.
+I heard them play around nine years ago.
 They sing songs about the Great Lakes and the sea.
 I highly recommend them.

 I saw that there’s a wine tasting night too!